eashl003/KineticLearn/README.md

 # KineticLearn

-A fully client-side React app for learning, using hand gestures, speech recognition, and an in-browser AI coach.
+Redefining the web learning experience with WebAI.
+An open-source, fully client-side React app for learning—using hand gestures, eye tracking, speech recognition, and an in-browser AI coach.
 No backend, no database.
 Everything runs locally in your browser.

 **Live demo:** [https://eashl003.github.io/KineticLearn/](https://eashl003.github.io/KineticLearn/)